AurelienCallens/Shiny_Classifier/README.md

 # Shiny Classifier

-This shiny application simplifies the manual classification of images in a R framework by providing a simple but usefull user interface.
+This shiny application simplifies the manual classification of images in a R framework by providing a simple but useful user interface.

 # How it works ?